 - Turn on your car without starting the engine.
 Use the OBD2 scanner to read the live data from all the oxygen sensor terminals.
 Check that both the ground and signal reference to ensure they’re at least .3 volts.

 - Check all vacuum tubes and valves of the exhaust system for leaks.
 You can do this visually, feeling any hidden areas for damage or wear.
-For a more thorough diagnosis, you can use a smoke machine to identify leaks invisible to the naked eye.
+You can use a smoke machine to identify leaks invisible to the naked eye for a more thorough diagnosis.

-- Take your car for a hard drive.
-This can clear blockages in the catalytic converter, as well as those elsewhere in your system.
+- Take your car for a hard drive, which can clear blockages in the catalytic converter and those elsewhere in your system.
 To do this, find a road where you can both reach high speeds and change speeds safely, such as a highway in the late night or early morning hours.
 Drive a few miles at 55-60 mph, then quickly reduce speed to around 35-40 mph.
 Repeat this process a few times.

 Many mechanics replace the downstream oxygen sensor before checking for other issues.
 Conduct a full diagnosis of the circuit, valves, and other nearby components before making any replacements.

-Vacuum leaks and damaged wiring can lead to a number of serious engine problems.
+Vacuum leaks and damaged wiring can lead to several serious engine problems.
 Treating your engine with an anti-corrosion coating can help to preserve these components.
 You can also be proactive in identifying issues.
 Check the wires and hoses periodically, ensuring they’re well-connected and away from engine components that could damage them.